 - Invest in some plastic sheeting to place on your mattress.
 If your waters break while you’re in bed, you’ll be glad of the practicalities of having done this.
 Keep a towel in the car as well, just in case you will need it.
 If a mother’s waters break when the baby’s head is still high, there tends to be more of a gush of fluid than if the baby’s head is engaged in their pelvis.

 - If you haven’t already drawn up a birth plan, think about doing one now.
-Give some thought to the kind of birth you want to have and who you want to be with you when you deliver.
+Give some thought to the kind of birth you want to have and who you want to be with you when you birth your baby.
 Remember that there are no guarantees when it comes to childbirth and your priority always needs to be the health and wellbeing of you and your baby.

 - Look at your list of baby names and review what appeals to you.
 What you truly loved a couple of months ago may have been relegated to the "no way" column.
 If you and your partner cannot agree, just give it time.
 Don’t underestimate the power of your baby in causing you to think of a name which hasn’t even occurred to you yet.
 "She/He looks like a ..." is a common statement in labour wards across the world.